 Do you require installation assistance?
 Have a building requirement with a very short construction schedule?
 No problem.
 While most of our buildings can be installed without our help, we can offer experienced supervisors to work with hired local labor, or send complete setup crews to guarantee your building or camp project is setup on-time and according to budget.

 We use high-strength architectural membranes made of PVC (polyvinyl chloride) for all of our engineered building systems.
-Our architectural membranes provide greater abrasion resistance, snow shed, ease of repair, longevity, are mold and mildew resistant, certified fire resistant, and can be recycled.
+Our architectural membranes provide a greater abrasion resistance, are mold and mildew resistant, will not rot, are UV stabilized for prolonged exposure to high solar loads, exceed the fire safety requirements outlined in the California Code of Regulations for membrane structures, and are laboratory and field tested to withstand extreme temperatures from -80˚F to +130˚F for unmatched longevity.
 Many other fabric building providers choose to use polyethylene (PE) membranes.
 Not only are PE membranes cheaper to produce, but lack the durability to withstand and endure the extreme environments where our engineered fabric buildings are typically installed.

 An optional electrostatically applied powder coat (available in a large selection of colors) provides an added level of protection from rust, salt air, oxidation, humidity, and other environmental factors.
-Powder coating is available for both our aluminum frame and galvanized steel frame systems.
+Powder coating is available for both our lightweight aluminum and high-strength galvanized steel frame systems.

 We design, engineer, manufacture and ship our building systems from a state-of-the-art 325,000 square foot manufacturing facility, located in the United States.
 Each Alaska Structures tension fabric building is made by hard working Americans using the highest quality materials capable of enduring year-round use in extreme conditions.
 We are serious and stand behind our motto, Quality taken to extremes®.

-If you would like to discuss using an engineered fabric building from Alaska Structures for your building project, please call us at +1-907-344-1565, email firstname.lastname@example.org, chat with one our building specialists via the chat box, or contact us online.
+If you would like to discuss using an engineered fabric building from Alaska Structures for your building project, please call us at +1-907-344-1565, email firstname.lastname@example.org, chat with one our building specialists, or contact us online.